superfet/faithfulco.github.io/content/conferences/2017-FinMaths/index.md

   city: Ibadan.
   country: Nigeria

 summary: Special Lecture Series held at the Department of Mathematics, University of Ibadan, Nigeria.
 Delivered by Prof Abass Sagna, Associate Prof., Laboratory of Mathematics and Modeling of Evry, France.
+On April 2017.
 abstract: ","

 # Talk start and end times.